Discrete-time quantum walks and gauge theories: Feynman's checkerboard and very brief history of quantum computing

 \section{Feynman's checkerboard and very brief history of quantum computing}

 The history of DTQWs is usually traced back to Feynman's attempts to build a fermionic path integral.
-We refer the reader to Schweber's historical review on the subject, where notes on the discretization of the Dirac equation, taken by Feynman in 1946, are reproduced \cite{Schweber86a}; these discretizations are a particular family of nowaday's standard DTQWs\footnote{The DTQWs that appear in Feynman's work have weakly coupled spin components, since he was focused on their continuum limit.
+We refer the reader to Schweber's historical review on the subject, where notes on the discretization of the (1+1)D Dirac equation, taken by Feynman in 1946, are reproduced \cite{Schweber86a}; these discretizations are a particular family of nowaday's standard one-dimensional DTQWs\footnote{The DTQWs that appear in Feynman's work have weakly coupled spin components, since he was focused on their continuum limit.
 This is explained in Subsection \ref{subsec:continuum}.
-We refer the reader to Subsection \ref{subsec:Feynman's_quantum_walks} for more details on Feynman's work, and that which followed.}.
-These attemps, however, did not succeed above one spatial dimension.
+We refer the reader to Subsection \ref{subsec:Feynman's_quantum_walks} for more details on Feynman's work, and that which followed; in that subsection, we also explain that Feynman did not normalize his discrete scheme -- which is hence not unitary (again, this can be understood by the fact that unitarity is anyways recovered in the continuum limit, which is what interested Feynman) --, but that this can be done, and ends up exactly on a certain DTQW.}.
+These attemps, however, did not satisfy Feynman above one spatial dimension.
 In the 60's, Berezin \cite{book_Berezin} was able to formulate path integration for fermions, as functional integration over Grassmann variables, and this method became standard \cite{Weinberg_QFT1}.
-Several answers to Feynman's original attempts have been given, but all have drawbacks that make them, if not marginal, at least non-standard, see Subsection \ref{subsec:Feynman's_quantum_walks} for more details.
+Since then, several answers to Feynman's original attempts have been given.
+The most conclusive one may be Bialynicki-Birula's (1+3)D unitary one-particle scheme of 1994 \cite{BB94a}, a seminal (1+3)D DTQW, built with the now well-known chirality-rotation matrices, i.e., coin operations, see Subsection \ref{subsec:Feynman's_quantum_walks} for more details.
+However, Bialynicki-Birula's work does not deal in detail with the problem of building a path integral from this one-particle scheme.
+Bialynicki-Birula's work does mention the possibility of including Yang-Mills gauge couplings, but does not give much details about it.
+In the present thesis, we treat this topic in more depth\footnote{That being said, let us mention that Bialynicki-Birula provides a certain discretization of Maxwell's equations based on his DTQW-based discretization of the Dirac equation, which we do not explore in the present thesis (we give a different one, see Ref.\ \cite{AD16}), but which is pursued in more depth in the work of D'Ariano and collaborators.}.
+Designing multiparticle schemes with gauge interactions, grounded on such DTQW-type discretizations of the Dirac equation, is the matter of current research.